-In transport and manufacturing, the manager to know where their good are exactly at any time.
+In transport and manufacturing, the manager knows where their goods are exactly at any time.

-By sticking beacons, they can access that information whenever they need.
+By sticking beacons, they can access that information whenever they need it.
 In fact, information from earlier weeks and days can also be seen by them.

 Developing accurate beacon GPS for navigation indoors is a popular use for beacons.

-In the similar fashion of Google Maps helping you outdoors, beacons do it for indoors, such as telling you where you are going and where you are inside a train station, museum or festival.
+In a similar fashion to Google Maps helping you outdoors, beacons do it indoors, such as telling you where you are going and where you are inside a train station, museum or festival.

 Beacons can make automated reactions and cause events, for example, you step into a room and the projector starts.

 If you buy something at your local coffee shop, the beacons help apps know you were there so when you come to the shop for the tenth time, you get a free Macchiato!